Postpartum Body Changes No One Tells You

 But there is something you must know about fertility.
 You might be told you won’t have a baby until your first periods return.

 While this may be true but your fertility can return to normal within a month after giving birth.
-Although if you are breastfeeding, this might suppress.
+Although if you are breastfeeding, this might suppressed.
 But for mothers who aren’t, it’s important to take precautionary measures to ensure you don’t get pregnant too soon.

 Bonding May Take Some Time

-We all have expectations to instantly wall madly in love with our babies the moment we look at them.
+We all have expectations to instantly fall madly in love with our babies the moment we look at them.
 It does happen but you don’t actually bond with them right away.
 It takes some time.
 So please don’t overwhelm yourself with this.